 I recently read a meme that made me laugh: The book we really needed was “What to Expect 17 Years After Expecting.”

 The teenage years can be some of our most challenging as parents, but also some of our most rewarding.
-In a recent article entitled “The teenage brain: Seven things parents should know about adolescent behaviour” featured on Women’s Hour, BBC Radio, we can read about some of the characteristics that affect our teenagers.
+In an article entitled “The teenage brain: Seven things parents should know about adolescent behaviour” featured on Women’s Hour, BBC Radio, we can read about some of the characteristics that affect our teenagers.
 A few that I appreciated:

 - “The teenage brain undergoes a huge transition.
 Contrary to what was believed for many, many decades, the teenage brain in fact undergoes really substantial amounts of development, both in terms of its structure and its function throughout childhood, throughout adolescence and it only stabilizes around the mid-20s.”
 This can certainly explain how I saw much maturity from my oldest daughter by the age of 21.